 Promotes sweet dreams

-Dream catchers are one of the oldest symbols used by different Native American tribes.
+Dream catchers are one of the oldest symbols used by Ojibwa Native American tribe.

 The story goes that the primordial god changed into the shape of a spider and weaved a web.